burlemarxiste/qosst-alice/docs/source/introduction/getting_started.md

 ## Checking the version of the software

-`qosst-core` will be automatically installed as it is a dependency of `qosst-alice` provides the `qosst` command from which the whole documentation can be found {external+qosst-core:doc}`here <cli/documentation>`.
+`qosst-core` will be automatically installed as it is a dependency of `qosst-alice`.
+It provides the `qosst` command for which the whole documentation can be found {external+qosst-core:doc}`here <cli/documentation>`.

 You can check the version by issuing the command

 ```{command-output} qosst info
 ```

-If the `qosst` command was not installed in the path, it also possible to run the following command:
+If the `qosst` command was not installed in the path, it is also possible to run the following command:

 ```{prompt} bash
 python3 -m qosst_core.commands info